 We are seeking a highly skilled and motivated in vivo pharmacologist to support Nurix’s mission of targeting E3 ubiquitin ligases in the areas of oncology and immunology.
 The ideal candidate will have expertise in small molecule PK/PD studies in oncology and/or inflammation.
 This individual will work closely with our drug discovery project scientists on late-stage lead optimization of novel compounds to evaluate PK/PD relationships, in vivo efficacy and ex vivo immune cell function.
 The candidate must be self-driven, organized, able to work well with project scientists, and able to thrive in an exciting environment in a rapidly-growing company.

-• Ph.D. in immunology, cancer biology or related field with 6+ years of industry experience in pharmacology for Senior Scientist or 3+ years for Scientist II
+• Ph.D. in pharmacology, immunology, cancer biology or related field with 8+ years of industry experience for Senior Scientist or 4+ years for Scientist II

-• In vivo pharmacology expertise with xenograft or syngeneic tumor models required
+• In vivo pharmacology expertise with tumor or autoimmunity models preferred

 • Proven ability to manage junior scientists, external collaborations, and CROs